 What we do

-We focus on three systems: spatial planning, public health and economic development.
+Our current priority is to facilitate investment in and delivery of projects that deliver the West of England Nature Recovery Network, with a focus on large and impactful projects.
 Drawing on the knowledge and experience across our partners and wider stakeholders, WENP convenes working groups to collaboratively work on specific opportunities and challenges – from creating evidence, setting priorities, driving investment and developing mechanisms, to supporting delivery.

-Read on to find out more about how we work across these areas.WENP Prospectus
+Read on to find out more about our work.

 We provide evidence relating to the natural environment to inform regional planning decisions.
-Additionally, we are in a position to effectively respond and challenge (if appropriate) major planning applications and decisions.
+Additionally, we are in a position to engage with, effectively respond to and challenge (if appropriate) major planning applications and decisions.

 Like many areas in the UK, the West of England has a requirement to provide additional houses and continue to invest in new and existing economic areas.
-We have been working closely with local planning authorities on the Joint Spatial Plan to ensure the natural environment is a core consideration within this growth delivery.
+We continue to work closely with local and regional planning authorities to ensure that regional growth has the natural environment as its heart and contributes towards nature’s recovery.

-The importance of the natural environment for our health and wellbeing is well understood.
-Good quality green space can help tackle inequalities, support community cohesion, improve physical activity and provide significant mental wellbeing benefits.
-With an increasingly urban population, it is so important to ensure that people have access to a high quality natural environment.
+The importance of the natural environment for our health and wellbeing is well understood: good quality green space can help tackle inequalities, support community cohesion, improve physical activity and provide significant mental wellbeing benefits.

 We can only do this work through the great and ongoing support of our many partners – many of whom are driving the real and tangible changes on the ground.

-The challenges we face in our fast-paced, changing and ecologically exhausting world are enormous.
-But there are so many organisations and individuals working tirelessly towards a more sustainable future.
+The challenges we face in achieving nature’s recovery are enormous, and it is only through partnership working that we will be able to achieve our vision of a thriving and well-connected natural environment in the West of England that underpins a healthy and resilient society and economy.
+Fortunately, there are a plethora of organisations and individuals working tirelessly towards a more sustainable future.
 Through working together, we can safeguard the space that nature needs to thrive – in turn radically improving our own health and wellbeing.